CT Electric Rates: Compare Energy Rates in Connecticut - EnergyBot

 Step 3: Upload your most recent electricity bill

-In many cases, the energy supplier, broker or website that you are using to find a new electricity plan will ask you to upload your most recent electricity bill.
-Although this may feel a bit intrusive, it provides pertinent account information and it’s important to securing the best energy rate available for your business.
-Your energy bill has your business information as well as the data that outlines your monthly energy usage.
+In many cases, the energy supplier, broker, or website you use to find a new electricity plan will ask you to upload your most recent electricity bill.
+Although this may feel a bit intrusive, it provides pertinent account information, which is important for securing the best energy rate available for your business.
+Your energy bill includes your business information as well as data outlining your monthly energy usage.

 To add, your new energy supplier will require proof of your energy usage before you can switch and your electricity bill is the easiest way to meet the requirement.